mythosmystery/weather-forecast/README.md

 Created by Hunter Barton

 ##My Work
 I used bootstrap to construct a user friendly and responsive UI.
 I used moment.js to get the current date and manipulate it for the forecast.
 I used jquery a lot in this app.
 I called the Open weather map API to get all of the weather data needed.
 I used two calls to get the current weather and the UV index and forecast.
 I get user input for the city and display an error message if an invalid city is input.
 I add the city to a list of buttons for the previously searched cities.
 This gets pushed to localstorage so it will persist after a refresh.
+I also get the ID for each card's weather icon and pull them from the openweathermap site.

 ## Your Task